compi-migui/tfg-doc/src/md/60_results.md

 This is exactly what one would expect to see when applying the same model to a different data set.
 The replication has also been successful for this classifier.

 A perhaps surprising detail in our results is the fact that three indicators were not computable for the cases where a $\rho$ value of 200 and 300 was used: precision, the F~1~-measure and GPS~UPM~.
-To understand why, we must look at the raw results of those runs, namely the confusion matrices found in [@fig:reproduce-conf_matrices-svm-var0.85-0; @fig:reproduce-conf_matrices-svm-var0.9-0; @fig:reproduce-conf_matrices-svm-var0.95-0].
+To understand why, we must look at the raw results of those runs, namely the confusion matrices found in [@Fig:reproduce-conf_matrices-svm-var0.85-0; @Fig:reproduce-conf_matrices-svm-var0.9-0; @Fig:reproduce-conf_matrices-svm-var0.95-0].

 We can see that performance was so bad in the $\rho = 200$ case that _all_ samples belonging to the damaged configurations 2 and 4 were misclassified as belonging to the healthy class (true label 0 in the matrices).
 This means there were no true positives for those classes.
 No samples belonging to other classes were misclassified into them either, so there were no false positives.

-Looking back at the definition for precision in [@eq:definition-ppv] we see the sum of true positives and false positives in the denominator.
+Looking back at the definition for precision in [@Eq:definition-ppv] we see the sum of true positives and false positives in the denominator.
 When both are zero, as happened in these cases, we end up with a division by zero.
-This undefined value propagates into the average precision computed in [@eq:definition-avg-ppv] also making it undefined.
-The same thing happens to the F~1~-measure, which is derived in part from the precision as seen in [@eq:definition-avg-f1].
+This undefined value propagates into the average precision computed in [@Eq:definition-avg-ppv] also making it undefined.
+The same thing happens to the F~1~-measure, which is derived in part from the precision as seen in [@Eq:definition-avg-f1].

-The GPS~UPM~ is the harmonic mean of individual classes' UPM ([@eq:definition-gps]), which in turn ends up with a division by zero when the number of true positives is zero (see [@eq:definition-upm]).
+The GPS~UPM~ is the harmonic mean of individual classes' UPM ([@Eq:definition-gps]), which in turn ends up with a division by zero when the number of true positives is zero (see [@Eq:definition-upm]).

 So the missing values are not due to a mistake when calculating them: they are simply not able to handle the case where a model does not assign even one sample to a given class.

 This actually reveals a strength of the Matthews correlation coefficient: even when other measures collapse and become undefined it is still able to gauge the performance of the classifier in a useful way.
-Looking again at [@tbl:reproduce-results-table-svm], specifically at the rows where $\rho$ is 200 and 300, since both the F~1~-measure and GPS~UPM~ are undefined so they cannot quantify which performs better.
+Looking again at [@Tbl:reproduce-results-table-svm], specifically at the rows where $\rho$ is 200 and 300, since both the F~1~-measure and GPS~UPM~ are undefined so they cannot quantify which performs better.
 However we can see the MCC assigns a worse score to the $\rho = 300$ case (circa 28%) than to the $\rho = 200$ case (circa 47%).

 This would be extremely useful in a situation where one is approaching a problem for the first time not knowing what ranges might be appropriate for a parameter.
 If we allowed the F~1~-measure or GPS~UPM~ to guides us and tried $\rho$ values of 200 and 300 we would know they are bad values, but we would not know whether we should increase or decrease them to find better results.
 On the other hand, the MCC would let us quantify how bad they are compared to each other: 200 is better than 300, so we ought to try lowering it.